SamOBrienOlinger/PP4/README.md

 This website provides users with a starting point for all kinds of information about owning Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.

-The site targets people in Ireland
+The site targets people in Ireland who

-* Who already have a Cockapoo dog and need more information about taking care of their dog.
+* may already have a Cockapoo dog and need more information about taking care of their dog.

-* Who are thinking about getting a new Cockapoo dog and require more information to make their decision.
+* may be thinking about getting a new Cockapoo dog and require more information to make their decision.

-* Who are already Cockapoo owners interested in connecting with and learning from other Cockapoo owners, by joining their own unique community.
+* may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners, by joining their own unique community.

 !["hero image with nav bar on homepage"](assets/css/images/README.md-Hero-Image.jpg)